hliutongco/jekyll-now/about.md

 permalink: /about/
 ---

-A quirky blog from a quirky coding newbie.
-Because learning to code is hard, but we can still have fun doing it.
+Code Meets Girl is a quirky blog from a quirky coding newbie.
+I take stuff that I struggle to understand, learn them as best as I can, and then try to explain them in a way that doesn't sound like gobbledygook.

-Here's some dancing pikachus:
+Learning to code is hard, but we can still have fun doing it.
+Have some dancing pikachus:

 ![dancing pikachus](/images/dancing_pikachus.gif)